-Jerry West started the Lakers revival with convincing Shaquille O’Neal to join the Lakers back in 1996.
-As if that wasn’t good enough, he traded Vlade Divac for a 17-year-old kid called Kobe.
+Jerry West started the Lakers revival by convincing Shaquille O’Neal to join the team in purple and gold back in 1996.
+Then, as if that wasn’t good enough, he traded Vlade Divac for a 17-year-old kid called Kobe Bryant.
 Kobe impressed him in predraft workouts so much he knew he needed to pair him up with Shaq.

 So when West was asked who’s the better player, LeBron or Kobe and who he would build a franchise around, the kid he recognized and drafted was the smart bet to make.

-This is what makes West an amazing front office manager.
+That is what makes West a fantastic front office manager.
 He cared about his players deeply, but that didn’t could his judgment.
-Kobe was his guy, but when it comes to facts, LeBron is a more complete player according to West.
-In a discussion you’d consider a close call, West had no doubt in his mind.
+Kobe was his guy, but LeBron is a complete player according to West when it comes to facts.
+In a discussion you’d consider a close call, West had no doubts in his mind.